xiaoh/DAFI/README.md

 DAFI - Data Assimilation and Field Inversion
 ============================================
-Ensemble based data-assimilation and field inversion.
+**DAFI** (Data Assimilation and Field Inversion) is an open-source, ensemble-based framework for solving inverse problems such as data assimilation and field inversion.
+Built with flexibility and extensibility in mind, it uses derivative-free Bayesian methods (ensemble Kalman filters) to infer physical fields from sparse observations while providing uncertainty quantification.
+DAFI integrates seamlessly with OpenFOAM and supports a wide range of physics models through a simple, object-oriented interface.

-Developed at Dr. Heng Xiao's group at Virginia Tech.
-In December 2022, Dr. Xiao moved to University of Stuttgart to become [Chair of Data-Driven Fluid Dynamics](https://www.hengx.org/)
+- DAFI was originally developed at Dr. Heng Xiao's group at Virginia Tech.
+- In December 2022, Dr. Xiao moved to University of Stuttgart to hold the [Chair of Data-Driven Fluid Dynamics (DDSim)](https://www.hengx.org/) The code will be continuously maintained and updated by DDSim and collaborators.

 Website: https://dafi.readthedocs.io

-Cite: C. A. Michelén Ströfer, X-L. Zhang, H. Xiao.
+If you use DAFI, please cite: C. A. Michelén Ströfer, X-L. Zhang, H. Xiao.
 DAFI: An open-source framework for ensemble-based data assimilation and field inversion. *Communications in Computational Physics* 29, pp. 1583-1622, 2021.
 DOI: [10.4208/cicp.OA-2020-0178](https://doi.org/10.4208/cicp.OA-2020-0178).
 Also available at: [arxiv: 2012.02651](https://arxiv.org/abs/2012.02651).

 List of publications using DAFI: